|

 it (Note the duct tape around the base).
 This tree used to be alive, but

+not anymore.
+It's a shame!
 Lots of big rigs and dust on this road! |

 road over Atigun Pass.
 The long haul trucks on this road have it